Harsh-cyber005/Code-Pusher/README.md

 To stop the auto-commit, run:
 - **Stop Committing Code**

+After stopping the auto-commit, the extension will ask if you want to push the changes to the remote repository.
+If you choose to push, the changes will be pushed to the configured remote and branch.

+### Manual Commit

+To commit manually, run:
+- **Commit Now**

+### Manual Push

+To push manually, run:
+- **Push Now**

 ## Extension Settings

 You can configure the following settings to customize the behavior of the extension: